You’re allowed to not hold it together.

 • Supports identity rebuild after role loss (divorce, caregiving ends, career/health changes).

-Navigating grief takes time and compassion for yourself every day.
-You won’t be rushed to find a “perfect” way to grieve or create a performance that silences those who encourage you to “get on with it.”
-We’ll build capacity, honor the bond, and help you live a life big enough to hold what you lost and what you still have.
+We’ll build capacity, honor the bond, and help you live a life big enough to hold what you’ve lost and what you still have.

 faqs